-The “Facilities Integrating Collaborations for User Science” (FICUS) initiative was established in 2014 to encourage and enable researchers to more easily integrate the expertise and capabilities of multiple user facilities stewarded by the Department of Energy Office of Science into their research.
+The “Facilities Integrating Collaborations for User Science” (FICUS) initiative was established in 2014 to encourage and enable researchers to more easily integrate the expertise and capabilities of multiple Department of Energy Office of Science National User Facilities into their research.
 In recognition of the increasingly collaborative and multidisciplinary nature of DOE mission science projects, this initiative aims to encourage innovative research exploiting a range of capabilities.

 Previously researchers had to apply to each facility with separate review schedules and selection processes, making it difficult to propose projects that truly integrated the capabilities of more than one facility.
 The FICUS initiative not only simplifies and streamlines this process, but enables scientists to conduct fundamental science experiments in ways they couldn’t with projects undertaken separately at either user facility.
 Future calls are expected to continue to expand the range of facilities and capabilities accessible through the program.

 Proposals for the annual FICUS call with EMSL begin with a Letter of Intent (LOI) from a researcher, briefly describing the project motivation, experimental design, capabilities to be used and DOE mission relevance.
 LOIs allow JGI and EMSL to plan for appropriate review and prevent full applications for projects outside of DOE mission areas or outside the scope of the call.
 Letters are reviewed by JGI and EMSL scientific staff, and nearly all LOIs are accepted for full proposal submission.
 The major reason for disapproval is a lack of relevance to DOE mission areas.
 In some cases, a meritorious project does not fit within JGI or EMSL’s capabilities.
 In these cases, staff scientists will often be able to suggest an alternative strategy that meets the project objectives.